Hazards Planning Center

 Planners and emergency managers, in particular, must interact and communicate more in planning and implementing hazard mitigation.
 Establishing this link is essential if hazard mitigation is to be thoroughly integrated into local planning activities.
 Most hazard mitigation involves some element of land use or other planning activities, such as economic development, transportation, and historic preservation.
 Planners can provide vital input as well as assemble other vital input during the process of planning for effective hazard mitigation planning.
 For example, zoning and open space preservation are frequently essential tools in planning for flood mitigation.
 Establishing appropriate densities relative to slope is often essential in mitigating landslide hazards.
 There are many other examples.

-To learn what communities have already accomplished in integrating hazard mitigation into planning, and how best to share the lessons from their experiences, APA conducted a survey of best practices over the past two years.
+To learn what communities have already accomplished in integrating hazard mitigation into planning, and how best to share the lessons from their experiences, APA conducted a survey of best practices over.

 Safe Growth Audits